MERKLE

 18%

-• Clean data for CTAs resulted in A/B tests with over $2M incremental revenue in a single year
+• Clean CTA data unlocked A/B testing · over $2M incremental revenue in a single year

-• JIRA bugs reduced by 18% data integrity greatly improved and analytics capabilities opened up
+• JIRA data quality bugs reduced by 18% · analytics capabilities expanded across the network

-• 25% increase in lead conversion rate; reporting expanded to include dealer reporting and advanced analyses unavailable previously
+• 25% increase in lead conversion rate · dealer reporting and advanced analyses previously unavailable

 Global Mobility Company